 Access from Burwood Place

 Vehicular access to the site will be from the adjoining ‘Burwood Place’ site at 52-60 Railway Parade once it is redeveloped pursuant to DA.2021.44.
 This will provide access via the basement level of Burwood Place to the proposed Basement 1 car park level under this DA.
 The proposed Burwood Place access is illustrated in Figure 16.
 Condition 58 of the DA.2021.44 consent requires an easement to be created in favour of Burwood Council to provide vehicular access to any future basement levels within the adjoining Lot 15 DP 832440 (the subject site), in the event that development application D.2022.44 (the subject DA) is approved.
-This easement shall be created prior to the issue of an Occupation Certificate.
+This easement shall be created prior to the issue of an Occupation Certificate of either development (whichever is completed first).
 A similar condition of consent is recommended for this DA.

 Driveway access is also to be provided south of the ‘wombat’ pedestrian crossing on Conder Street, and restricted, by the use of a removable bollards, situated at the top of the driveway layback area.
 Authorised approval is required for access on Conder Street which is intended to be for operational requirements and special events such as the ‘Food Truck Market’.